croffler/hugo-test/site/content/sbp/moving-into-production-checklist.markdown

 The Mirror Service like the WAN Gateway acting as a broker, responsible to persist activities conducted at the data grid into external data source such as a database.

 The Mirror Service does not hold state so its failure would not result any data lose, but its failure means data will not be stored into the external data source.
 You do not need to deploy the mirror in a clustered configuration (aka primary-backup).
 By default XAP will try to start the mirror service in case it failed.
 Since in many cases the Mirror service accessing a database, you might have the database accepting connection only from specific machine with specific ports.
-To address this, you should configure the database to allow connections from all machines that may run the mirror service â€“ by default all machines running XAP.
+To address this, you should configure the database to allow connections from all machines that may run the mirror service - by default all machines running XAP.

 ## WAN Gateway Failure